Scott Long: IGLHRC

 I interviewed Mariana in prison.
 She had enormous bruises; she had been physically and sexually abused by the guards.
 The prison doctor told us, "After all, she is different from other women.
 You can hardly expect the guards to treat her as if she were normal.

 Long documented Cetiner's story and persuaded Amnesty International to adopt her as a prisoner of conscience, the first time the organization had taken up the case of a lesbian imprisoned for her sexual orientation.
-Later that year, he wrote Public Scandals: Sexual Orientation and Criminal Law in Romania, a detailed study jointly published by IGLHRC and Human Rights Watch – the first report on LGBT issues ever issued by the latter organization.
+Later that year, he wrote Public Scandals: Sexual Orientation and Criminal Law in Romania, a detailed study jointly published by IGLHRC and Human Rights Watch – the first report on LGBTQ issues ever issued by the latter organization.

 In Bucharest in 1998, Long met with Romanian president Emil Constantinescu, who "promised to pardon all those incarcerated under Article 200 and to give priority to the repeal of the discriminatory article."
 Long specifically lobbied for Mariana Cetiner, who was promptly freed on the president's order.
 In the next three years, according to political scientist Clifford Bob, Long "enthusiastically and skillfully" pushed the Romanian government toward full repeal of Article 200, which was finally achieved in 2001.

 Between 1998 and 2002, he organized a project bringing many grassroots lesbian, gay, bisexual, and transgender activists from the global South to speak and advocate before the then United Nations Commission on Human Rights.
-Long also gave UN bodies extensive information and analyses on abuses against LGBT people.
+Long also gave UN bodies extensive information and analyses on abuses against LGBTQ people.
 This lobbying brought about an unprecedented commitment by key U.N. human rights officials to work on issues of sexual orientation and gender identity.
-In 2001, six independent experts—high-level individuals appointed by the UN to investigate patterns of human rights abuse—publicly reached out to lesbian, gay, bisexual, and transgender (LGBT) communities, formally declaring that these issues lay within their official mandates.
+In 2001, six independent experts—high-level individuals appointed by the UN to investigate patterns of human rights abuse—publicly reached out to lesbian, gay, bisexual, transgender, and queer (LGBTQ) communities, formally declaring that these issues lay within their official mandates.
 Long said of the move, "Today the United Nations has lived up to its promise: to defend the dignity of all people without exception."

 Long also led IGLHRC's lobbying at the groundbreaking 2001 United Nations General Assembly Special Session on HIV/AIDS.
 IGLHRC was invited to address the session, then blocked by conservative Islamic states and the Holy See.
-The crisis eventually reached the floor of the General Assembly, which had never discussed LGBT rights before but was forced to vote on whether the LGBT group could speak.
+The crisis eventually reached the floor of the General Assembly, which had never discussed LGBTQ rights before but was forced to vote on whether the LGBTQ group could speak.
 Long's advocacy led to a victory and to IGLHRC's reinstatement.
 "This was the first time a gay and lesbian issue has ever been debated on the floor of the General Assembly," Long commented on the unprecedented vote.
 "It's a precedent that will have serious impact on the way vulnerable groups and marginalized groups and outsiders from all parts of society can get involved in the U.N."